principlebrothers/YHS-Conference-website/README.md

 # Project Name: YOUTH HOPE SUMMIT WEBSITE

 > Description the project: This project is a website for Youth Hope Summit.
 It container infomation about their upcoming yearly summit and snippet from previous summit.
+The project is a capstone project for module of of Microverse training program.

 ## Built With